Optimizing Large Model Training through Overlapped Activation Recomputation: Related Work

 \textbf{Overlapping computation within communication.} Previous studies apply a variety of loop analysis and transformation techniques to extract loops containing only independent communication and computation for overlapping~\cite{pipe-1,pipe-2}.
 Some works accelerate DNN training through hardware~\cite{ACE-isca2021} or compiler optimizations~\cite{pipe-3}.
-Other studies~\cite{Oases-arxiv23,Merak-TPDS23} split micro-batches into two sub-batches, establishing an inner pipeline where one sub-batch communicates while the other performs calculations.
-They are orthogonal to \pname{} as they do not consider overlapping computation within communication.
+They are orthogonal to \pname{} as they do not consider overlapping recomputation.